Crypto crisis continues. Here's the latest on the FTX collapse - KTVZ

 By Diksha Madhok, CNN Business

-Aftershocks from the massive earthquake in the trillion-dollar crypto industry last week continued to be felt on Monday.
+Aftershocks from the massive earthquake in the trillion-dollar crypto industry last week continued to reverberate on Monday.

 Prices of digital currencies fell again as the crisis engulfing the market deepened over the weekend.
-Bitcoin, the world’s biggest crypto has plummeted about 65% so far this year.
-It was trading at about $16,500 on Monday, according to CoinDesk, and analysts believe that it could fall below $10,000 in the coming days.
+Bitcoin, the world’s biggest cryptocurrency, has plummeted about 65% so far this year.
+It was trading at about $16,500 on Monday, according to CoinDesk.
+Analysts believe that it could fall below $10,000.

-Meanwhile, the world’s second most valuable cryptocurrency ethereum isn’t faring much better.
-It was trading at $1,231.53 on Monday, having sunk over 20% over the last week, CoinDesk data showed.
+Ether, the world’s second most valuable cryptocurrency, isn’t faring much better.
+It was trading at about $1,230 on Monday, having sunk over 20% over the last week, CoinDesk data showed.

-The plunge comes as investors continue to grapple with the stunning implosion of the FTX Group, one of the biggest and most powerful players in the industry.
+The plunge comes as investors continue to grapple with the stunning implosion of FTX, one of the biggest and most powerful players in the industry.

 Some industry insiders have said the company’s downfall had triggered a “Lehman moment,” referring to the 2008 collapse of the investment bank that sent shockwaves around the world.

-The episode has not just destroyed confidence in the crypto industry, but it will also embolden global regulators to tighten the screws.
-Some of the biggest names in the business said they will welcome the scrutiny, if it helps restore faith in the industry once again.
+The episode has not just destroyed confidence in the crypto industry, but will also embolden global regulators to tighten the screws.
+Some of the biggest names in the business said they will welcome the scrutiny, if it helps restore faith in the industry.

-There is a “lot of risk,” said Changpeng Zhao, who runs the crypto exchange Binance.
+There is a “lot of risk,” said Changpeng Zhao, who runs Binance, the biggest crypto exchange.
 “We have seen in the past week things go crazy in the industry, so we do need some regulations, we do need to do this properly,” he added.

-The Binance boss, known as CZ, was speaking at a conference in Indonesia on Monday.
+CZ, as he’s known, was speaking at a conference in Indonesia on Monday.
 He said last week that comparing the current crypto turmoil to the 2008 global financial crisis is “probably an accurate analogy.”

-FTX continued its downward spiral over the weekend, after filing for bankruptcy on Friday.
-And, another big name from the industry admitting to mishandling funds, spooking investors even more.
+FTX has continued its downward spiral after filing for bankruptcy on Friday.
+Another big name from the industry has also admitted to mishandling funds, spooking investors even more.

 Here is how things have unfolded over the last few days, showing the crisis has only just begun.